A Nicaraguan woman standing outside a house with two kids.

 The phrase "more and better aid" sums up Diakonia's view.
 For poverty to be eradicated, all rich countries must make a contribution.
 But it is not just a matter of increasing aid - we must also work to improve the quality of aid to the point that results are achieved.

-Needs of the poor to guide us
+Needs of people living in poverty to guide us

 Mutual responsibility for quality assurance